ticruz38/graphql-codegen-svelte-apollo/readme.md

-# Graphql generator for svelte-apollo
+# Svelte GraphQL generator for Apollo

-GraphQL Code Generator to use Apollo in Svelte with full Typescript support.
+GraphQL Code Generator plugin to use Apollo in Svelte with full Typescript support.

 ## Motivation